rycolab/website/content/classes/intro-nlp-f23/main.md

 Additionally, the solutions have to be presented in a clean and readable way, with all sub-steps of the solutions presented in a logical order.
 Note that this does not mean that your submissions have to be overly verbose and long.
-It simply that you should explain your reasoning and the steps of your solutions in a clear and concise way.
+It simply means that you should explain your reasoning and the steps of your solutions in a clear and concise way.
 To encourage this, we will, for every assignment, award *2 additional points* for properly explained and formatted solutions.

 The detailed instructions for the submission will be given in each assignment separately, but the submissions will always be through the [course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=20836).